 Many people suffer from CTS (Carpal Tunnel Syndrome) and unfortunately, often ignore the initial symptoms of numbness or tingling in the hand(s).
 These early symptoms are typically not too alarming and hence, they often do not raise the level of concern until more intense symptoms occur, such as waking up from sleep due to numbness; dropping items; difficulty buttoning clothing; needing to switch hands when driving; difficulty writing, typing, or knitting; as well as work-related pain.
-There may also be fear of job loss associated with CTS, especially in economic times with frequent lay offs, prompting CTS sufferers to postpone initial care.
+There may also be fear of job loss associated with CTS, especially in tough economic times, prompting CTS sufferers to postpone initial care.
 Unfortunately, delaying treatment is associated with a longer recovery time when compared with prompt management which usually results in a quicker, less-complicated, and more satisfying recovery.

 There are many causes and contributing factors of CTS.
 The most prevalent cause is mechanical irritation from simply moving the hands too fast for too long, without enough rest.
 Another risk factor is age (over 50 years old).
 In this era of an aging workforce, this may be a significant issue.
 Fast, repetitive movements of the arms and hands are often a direct cause and can be appreciated by watching someone knit rapidly and/or performing line work using fast, repetitive movements.
 If the hands/wrists have to bend in awkward positions to accomplish a work task, or if a tool that is frequently used places pressure in the palm of the hand, these can also contribute to the onset or perpetuation of CTS.
-Other conditions can also contribute to CTS including inflammatory arthritis like rheumatoid, diabetes, pregnancy, the use of birth control pills, obesity, and hypothyroidism.
+Other conditions can also contribute to CTS including inflammatory arthritis, diabetes, pregnancy, the use of birth control pills, obesity, and hypothyroidism.